Charitable Receipts: A Guide for Canadian Registered Charities

 2. Spending Flexibility and Receipting

 Another misconception is that failing to issue a receipt gives charities unrestricted flexibility in using the donated funds.
 Regardless of whether a receipt is issued, Canadian registered charities are bound by their objects, legal requirements, common law, and CRA's guidance when it comes to fund usage.
+This applies equally across provinces, including donation tax receipt rules in Ontario.

 3. The Definition of a 'Gift'